What is the Microverse

 You are the Microverse

-The Microverse Cluster aims to provide an excellent working environment for researchers at all stages of their career.
+The Microverse Cluster provides an excellent working environment for researchers at all stages of their career.
 At the heart of the Microverse Cluster are our early career researchers who participate in a research-oriented, interdisciplinary training program that unites the expertise from the Friedrich Schiller University and the participating research institutions.

 We foster international exchange and collaborations, and promote gender equality and the compatibility of family and career.
 The research program is strongly supported by a comprehensive career development program of the Jena Graduate Academy.